nadinesk/nadinesk.github.io/_posts/2015-06-23-twitter-inspired-website.markdown

 categories: web development, web design
 ---
 ### Miles and Miles to Go, with a Few Initial Steps
-I've, at least, temporarily committed to a website design I made for my home page, inspired by the current Twitter login/home page.
+I've, at least, temporarily committed to a website design I made for my [home page](http://www.khasachi.com)home page, inspired by the current Twitter login/home page.
 I used this design after several other iterations because it looked the most professional.
 I am getting back into web development, and this is a work in progress.

 ### Responsive Web Design and Web Interactivity